 As an example, suppose:

-This seciton of the documentation specifically discusses how the translation service works with UGC while assuming an understanding of how to connect AEM to a translation service provider and integrate that service into a website by configuring a translation integration framework.
+This section specifically discusses how the translation service works with UGC.
+It also assumes that you have an understanding of how to connect AEM to a translation service provider and integrate that service into a website by configuring a translation integration framework.

 When a translation service provider is associated with the site, each language copy of the site maintains its own threads of UGC posted through SCF components such as comments.

 When a translation integration is configured in addition to the translation service provider, it is possible for each language copy of the site to share a single thread of UGC, providing global communication across language copies.
 Instead of a discussion thread segregated by language, the configured global shared store enables the entire thread to be visible regardless from which language copy it is being viewed.
 Further, multiple translation integration configurations can be configured specifying different global shared stores for a logical grouping of global participants, such as by regions.

 The default translation service is for demonstration only.

 For a production system, a licensed translation service is required.
 If not licensed, the default translation service should be turned off.